Lochlany/Nixi/README.md

 ## Updates
 Nixi V2:
 added `nixi upgrade`, flake support, and fzf search. rebuilds now use `--flake` automatically if youve got a `flake.nix`, otherwise it just does the old channel update. nothing else changed behavior wise, still backs up before every rebuild and rolls back if somthing breaks.

+Nixi V3:

+option based removal: nixi remove checks options too now. if something was added via an option like virtualisation.docker.enable = true;, it finds and toggles/removes it instead of complaining it isnt there.

+nixi fmt: rewrites the whole systemPackages block one per line, sorts it, and dedupes it (drops comments inside the block since they cant be reordered safely).

+nixi rollback: handles system generations completely separate from the config file (rollback for last gen, rollback list to see them, rollback N to jump to a specific one).

+faster flake search: skips the slow nix-env -qaP scan and uses native nix search when flakes are enabled.

+better error handling: gives a clear error message instead of failing cryptically if it hits single-line blocks or broken syntax.